desenyon/desenyon/README.md

 ## 🧠 A Little About Me

-- 🧪 I like experimenting with code the way chefs mess with recipes — sometimes it's great, sometimes it’s a learning experience.
 - 🤖 I’m really into AI, language models, and building tools that actually help people
 - 🧑‍🎓 I’m still in school, but I’ve already worked on real-world projects, research, startups, and way too many side ideas.